comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/langchain.md

 opik configure
 ```

-## Using CometTracer
+## Using OpikTracer

-Here's a basic example of how to use the `CometTracer` callback with a LangChain chain:
+Here's a basic example of how to use the `OpikTracer` callback with a LangChain chain:

 ```python
 from langchain.chains import LLMChain